Saihex/creation_wiki_pages/The4Tris/category/logic/Brain_Crystal.md

 ---
 title: Brain Crystal
-description: Brain Crystal is one of Anomalous Crystal that act as a brain.
+description: Brain Crystal is one of Hexatom Crystals that act as a brain.
 It is not useful by itself and requires to be attach to a computer to assist them.
 image: https://img.saihex.com/wiki_exclusive/The4Tris/page_icon/logic/brain_crystal.svg
 ---

 # Brain Crystal
 <img alt="Brain Crystal Icon" align="right" width="200" src="https://img.saihex.com/wiki_exclusive/The4Tris/page_icon/logic/brain_crystal.svg">

-**Brain Crystal** *(abbreviated as BC)* is a type of Anomalous Crystal that as the name suggests act as a Brain.
+**Brain Crystal** *(abbreviated as BC)* is a type of [Hexatom Crystal](../logic/Hexatom) that as the name suggests act as a Brain.
 This crystal is not capable of anything by itself so it is usually used by attaching it to a robot named [Brain Crystal Robot](#brain-crystal-robot).
+Its symbol is **BrC**

 ### General
 Brain Crystal is fully capable of storing power and memory, while having limit of storing only `50 Terawatt-hour` it doesn't seems to have memory limit whatsoever.
 Brain Crystal is vibrant semi-transparent green colored and slowly fades to dark red as it comes closer to its lifespan limit of `1,720 years`.
 A Brain Crystal Consciousness can be transferred to a fresh Brain Crystal meaning any Brain Crystal individual are potentially immortal.

+Brain Crystal individuals do not have any evil intentions even if they're a transfer from creature with plain out evil mind.
+Research suggests that the Brain Crystal influences its owner thoughts and feelings into respecting others and cause little to no violence when possible.
+However, Brain Crystal Individual still may present hate and disgust but they will try not to cause any fights physical nor vocal.

+Brain Crystal individuals have a shared phobia where any mention of their crystal being exposed unprotected will led them to have spike in anxiety.
+This is likely to be their mental mechanism purposed to protect themselves from danger.
+Due to this, [Triangle Electronics](../non_char_entity/triangle_electronics) prohibits any jokes of Brain Crystals in terms of getting injuries.

+Brain Crystal is produced by combining `720 KG` of Black Matter and `2,512 KG` of White Matter in the [Hexatom Creation](../logic/Hexatom#hexatom-creation) process.
+Its [NFPA 704](https://en.wikipedia.org/wiki/NFPA_704) is all zero (no fire hazard, no health hazard, no specific hazard nor instability hazard).

+### Identification and differentiation
+Every Brain Crystal have a unique identification code.
+A [Hexatom Crystal](../logic/Hexatom) nicknamed **"Brain Crystal Identifier"** (B:`2,512 KG`, W:`720 KG`) can read nearest Brain Crystal's identification code 5 seconds after activation and will stop once it finished where it needs to be deactivated and re-activated to read again.

+This identification method is very safe that if you were to hijack it you literally have to hack the computer as it is impossible to trick the Brain Crystal Identifier into reading false codes.

 ### Eating?
 Brain Crystal is capable of consuming food and drinks by atomizing the food and just spill the atoms over the crystal surface which will give them charge of `10 Watt per Calorie`.
 Chemicals have no effect on them but they can still taste the food/drink.
 But, even with this capability Brain Crystal is recommended to be charged with energy as it is much more time and resource efficient.
 It is worth knowing that atomizing food process only takes `5 Watt per Calorie` meaning they will only have `5 Watt` spare for charge.